 The classification and measurement and impairment requirements are applied retrospectively by adjusting the opening balance sheet at the date of initial application, with no requirement to restate comparative periods.
-Hedge accounting is generally applied prospectively from that date.

-The mandatory application date for the standard as a whole is 1 January 2018, but it is possible to apply the revised presentation for certain liabilities measured at fair value from an earlier date.
-The Group is yet to assess IFRS 9's full impact.
+The mandatory application date for the standard as a whole is 1 January 2018.
+Thus, the Group does not intend to restate its comparative periods.
+Accordingly, all adjustments resulting from the transition will be applied by adjusting the opening balance sheet as at 1 January 2018.